-Use the original lst file from coreConsultant to set up your project.
-The lst file gives the proper order of files.
-This is the typical path to the lst file:
+Use the original 1st file from coreConsultant to set up your project.
+The 1st file gives the proper order of files.
+This is the typical path to the 1st file:

-'''

-ip core name/src/ip core name.lst

-'''
+ip\core\name/src/ip\core\name.lst

 If the 1st file is unavailable, make sure that the params and constants files for each core are listed first, and make sure that the under file for the core is listed last.